pydicom/deid/docs/_docs/getting-started/dicom-put.md

 ```

 The default recipe you can view [here](https://github.com/pydicom/deid/blob/master/deid/data/deid.dicom#L744).
-It's fairly agressive and generally removes times and other identifiers.
+It's fairly aggressive and generally removes times and other identifiers.
 But *you should not use this verbatim!*
 It's important that you develop a strategy that is most robust for your datasets.
 The example is provided as a conservative start.
 If you want to save to temporary
 files, you can specify save=True: